 Basic Requirements for being a Pipefitter

-To be suitable for a pipefitter job applications, the candidate has to be
+To be suitable for a pipefitter job application, the candidate has to be

 - Education: High school/ Diploma/ITI.